Can a Garnishment on Court Deposits Be Cancelled in South Korea?

 Lesson 2 — A Final Dismissal in the Principal Proceedings Directly Supports Attachment Cancellation

-The pivotal evidence in this case was the final judgment confirming that B had no damages claim against Company A. In South Korean practice, as soon as a judgment dismissing the creditor’s principal claim becomes final, an application for cancellation of the provisional attachment on changed-circumstances grounds should be filed without delay.
-These two steps are most effective when pursued in parallel.
+The pivotal evidence in this case was the final judgment confirming that Y had no damages claim against X. In South Korean practice, as soon as a judgment dismissing the creditor’s principal claim becomes final, an application for cancellation of the provisional attachment on changed-circumstances grounds should be filed without delay.

 Lesson 3 — A Collection Order Against a Different Party Does Not Sustain a Provisional Attachment

-B attempted to leverage a collection order obtained against Church E to resist cancellation of the attachment against Company A. The court rejected this because the two orders involved different obligors.
-Under South Korean law, a collection order and a provisional attachment are separate instruments operating on separate legal relationships; conflating them in argument is unlikely to succeed.
+Y attempted to leverage a collection order obtained against A to resist cancellation of the attachment against X. The court rejected this because the two orders involved different obligors.
+Under South Korean law, a collection order and a provisional attachment are separate instruments operating on separate legal relationships.

 6. FAQ

 Atlas Legal, based in Incheon Songdo, South Korea, specialises in corporate disputes and civil enforcement proceedings.
-In this matter, our team identified the decisive issue at an early stage — that no preserved right had ever existed against Company A — and moved swiftly to cancel the provisional attachment once the principal proceedings were finally concluded.
+In this matter, our team identified at an early stage that no preserved right had ever existed against X, and moved promptly to cancel the provisional attachment once the principal proceedings were finally concluded.
 Practitioners and companies dealing with enforcement-stay procedures in South Korea are welcome to contact us for further guidance.

 ※ The legal information in this article is provided for general informational purposes only.
 The appropriate legal response will differ depending on the specific facts of each case.
 Please consult a qualified attorney for advice on your particular situation.